jml0123/jml0123/README.md

 ### `⚡ About me`
 <img align="right" src="https://media.giphy.com/media/3q3SUqPnxZGQpMNcjc/giphy.gif" alt="gradient" height="150px" width="auto">

-- I'm a full stack developer originally from the Philippines and currently based in NYC.
+- i'm a full stack developer originally from the Philippines and currently based in Brooklyn.
-- I've worked as a management consultant (Strategy-side)
+- i've worked as a management consultant for a small strategy-focused firm
-- Currently working as an engineer for a boundary-pushing fitness-gaming startup called Cadoo
+- currently working as an engineer for a boundary-pushing fitness-gaming startup called Cadoo
-- Also working on <a href="https://heatwav.co">Heat.wav</a>, a location-based music discovery app for independent artists (YC Startup School '20 Participant)
+- also working on <a href="https://heatwav.co">Heat.wav</a>, a location-based music discovery app for independent artists
-- NYU Class of '19 (Sociology, Courant CS: Web Programming & Applications minor)

 ![Miguel's github stats](https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api?username=jml0123&show_icons=true&theme=tokyonight)